 Field Education is a core requirement of the BASW and MSW programs.
 It plays a pivotal role in the MSW and BASW curriculum.
 It offers the opportunity to apply, refine, and integrate conceptually-based knowledge acquired in the classroom with real life experiences in social service agencies.

-Field Work at the CSUSB School of Social Work consists of three components: 1) field practicum, 2) field events, and 3) field seminar.
-Through field work, field events, and field seminar, students will be able to demonstrate knowledge and level of competence necessary to enter professional practice.
+Field Education at the CSUSB School of Social Work consists of three components: 1) field practicum, 2) field seminar, and 3) field events.
+Through field practicum, field seminar, and field event, students will be able to demonstrate knowledge and level of competence necessary to enter professional practice.
 The field experience and classroom should be mutually reinforcing in all curricular areas: research, human behavior, social policy, and practice with individuals, groups, organizations, and communities.

 - The Agency: human service organizations